kharyasundram/backend-developer-challenge/README.md

 Once you are done, please share with us:
 1. Source code link (GitHub, BitBucket, etc)
-2. Share us the Discord bot name and details , so that we can add it to our server and try it out.
+2. Share us the Discord bot name and invite URL, so that we can add it to our server and try it out.

 # Specs